What Is Ethanol?

 The implied connection between ethanol production and food prices is a myth.
 Today, ethanol production is at a record high – and stockpiles of grain are at some of the highest levels in history.

-Ethanol production plants continue to improve their efficiency and get more gallons of fuel out of the same volume of feedstock with less energy.
+Nebraska ethanol plants continue to improve their efficiency and get more gallons of fuel out of the same volume of feedstock with less energy.
 Farmers continue to grow even more grain year after year to meet increased demand for meat and dairy products among the world’s growing middle class.
-As a result, the percentage of grain devoted to ethanol is expected to decrease even further.
+That means there’s enough corn to power our cars, feed our livestock, and help feed a growing world.

 Recycling Distillers Grains Back into Food

 Conventional ethanol is produced from the starch within the kernel of that field corn.
 The protein and fiber that remain become a high-quality animal feed called distillers grains.
 In fact, nearly 40% of the nutritional value of corn used in ethanol production is retained – and returned to the feed sector in the form of distillers grains and corn oil.
-That feed is fed to animals to produce meat, eggs and dairy products for a rapidly growing middle class around the globe.
+That feed is fed to animals to produce meat, eggs and dairy products for families across the globe.

-So we really don’t have to make a choice between food and fuel.
-Because when ethanol is produced from corn, we are producing fuel and food.
+So, we really don't have to make a choice between food and fuel.
+Because when ethanol is produced from corn, we are producing both fuel and food.

 Fuel station